Edit Content

 Stay updated on our latest events, media features, and news articles that highlight our advocacy efforts and commitment to inclusivity.

-The Federal Government has been urged to promote inclusivity for persons with intellectual and developmental disabilities in the country.
+Fed Govt urged to promote inclusivity for persons with disabilities

 This mission would be a lonely journey without the support system of our affiliates and partners, both locally and internationally